DFE-Digital/get-into-teaching-app/app/views/content/funding-your-training.md

   backlink: "../"
   navigation: 25
   title: New events added.
-      text: Decide how you will fund your training at our next training event.
+      text: Find out how to fund your training at our next training event.
       link_text: "Events near you"
       link_target: "/event-categories/train-to-teach"
   lid_pixel_event: "Funding"